tymiles003/ivrhub/readme.md

-flask app skeleton backed by mongodb
+IVRHub is a mobile data collection system.
+Surveys are created via a web interface and responses are completed via a phone call.
+It is a hosted service that requires no on-the-ground hardware installations.
+Respondents can use simple phones to fill out surveys -- no special apps are required.

 ### Requirements
+Tested on Ubuntu 11.10.

-first off, you'll need a locally-running mongodb instance
+You'll need a locally-running mongodb instance - see their docs for more info.

-use virtualenv and pip
+use `virtualenv` and `pip` to install other requirements:

     $ virtualenv /path/to/venv
     $ pip install -r requirements.txt -E /path/to/venv

-after cloning, pull in the dependencies:
+after cloning this repo, pull in the dependencies:

     $ git submodule init
     $ git submodule update

-### Go-time
+### Running locally
 setup a real config file outside of source control

     $ cp conf/ivrhub_settings_sample.py /path/to/real/settings.py